Elder Lawyer Chandler AZ

 Select an Executor Wisely

 The executor of your will is the person who pays your final bills and makes sure all your wishes are carried out after you’re gone.
 We cannot stress enough the importance of choosing an executor wisely.
 You will want to be very selective in choosing this person.
 They should be responsible, honest, organized and a good communicator.

-Before you appoint someone as your executor, you should first ask the person if he or she is up for the task.
+Before you appoint someone as an executor, you should first ask the person if he or she is up for the task.
 You never know what sorts of obligations a person already has, and you don’t want to appoint someone who is too busy for the job.
 We also recommend that you identify a few backups in the event your executor is no longer willing or available when the time comes.

 Update Your Will When Necessary